 In this article, we’ll find out how Breyers Smart Carb ice cream fits into the keto diet.
 I’ll also share some lip-smacking alternatives right from my keto guidebook!

-Breyers is a well-known brand that has ice cream at its core.
+Breyers is a well-known brand with ice cream at its core.
 It was started in 1866 by William A. Breyer in Philadelphia, Pennsylvania.

 He first started out by selling from his home and then traveled on a horse and wagon to deliver supplies.